primChareka/demoForTori/README.md

-Hi My Name is Primtoes with a type
+Hi My Name is Primrose with no typo.